yssource/rhai/README.md

 * No classes.
 Well, Rust doesn't either.
 On the other hand...
 * No traits...  so it is also not Rust.
 Do your Rusty stuff in Rust.
-* No structures - definte your types in Rust instead; Rhai can seamless work with _any Rust type_.
+* No structures - define your types in Rust instead; Rhai can seamlessly work with _any Rust type_.
 * No first-class functions - Code your functions in Rust instead, and register them with Rhai.
 * No closures - do your closure magic in Rust instead; [turn a Rhai scripted function into a Rust closure](#calling-rhai-functions-from-rust).
 * It is best to expose an API in Rhai for scripts to call.
 All your core functionalities should be in Rust.